daeMOn63/jQuery-plugin-for-Tumblr-API/readme.md

 ------

 Now that you have an idea of the mark-up, it should be relatively easy to decipher the other post types :)
-Firebug can uncover any other secrets for you.